 No matter what the case may be, many are accused of white-collar crimes, like identity theft, every year, even though they may not have intentionally committed any wrongdoing.
 This is the unfortunate reality when you combine an inefficient justice system and high technology.

 If you have been accused or are under investigation for identity theft, it is vital that you speak with a qualified criminal defense attorney who can advise you on how to approach this delicate situation.

 Columbus Identity Theft Attorney

-Identity theft has the potential to not only bring Ohio state sanction, but also federal charges if the offense is serious enough.
+Identity theft has the potential to not only bring Ohio state sanction, but also federal identity theft charges if the offense is serious enough.
 This can complicate an already convoluted process and make it harder to plead your case and fight the charges.